pulumi/docs/content/blog/introducing-crd2pulumi/index.md

 ---

 [CustomResource]s in Kubernetes allow users to extend the API with their types.
 These types are defined using [CustomResourceDefinition]s (CRDs), which include an OpenAPI schema.
-This extensibility is very useful but comes at the cost of very complex YAML definitions.
+This extensibility is quite useful but comes at the cost of complex YAML definitions.
 Our new [crd2pulumi] tool takes the pain out of managing CustomResources by generating types in the Pulumi-supported language of your choice!

 <!--more-->

 Pulumi already supports the management of CRDs and their associated CustomResources using the [apiextensions package].
 However, these SDK resources are untyped since every schema is, well, custom.
-While this is fine for simple CRDs, it quickly becomes complicated for real-world CRDs like [cert-manager] or [Istio].
+While this is fine for simple CRDs, it quickly becomes unwieldy for real-world CRDs like [cert-manager] or [Istio].
 These CRDs contain thousands of lines of complex YAML schemas, making it difficult to write CustomResources that adhere to those specs.
 Programming languages offer a better path forward.
 Instead of wrangling error-prone YAML definitions, using types in a programming language lets you use IDE type checking and autocomplete features!